BUTANE-Smart-Chain/Butane-docs/docs/protocol/modules/recovery.md

     2. channel is authorized
     3. channel is not an EVM channel (as an EVM supports `eth_secp256k1` keys and tokens are not stuck)
-    4. sender and receiver address belong to the same account as recovery is only possible for transfers to a sender's own account on Evmos.
+    4. sender and receiver address belong to the same account as recovery is only possible for transfers to a sender's own account on Butane.
        Both sender and recipient addresses are therefore converted from `bech32` to `sdk.AccAddress`.
     5. the sender/recipient account is a not vesting or module account
     6. recipient pubkey is not a supported key (`eth_secp256k1`, `amino multisig`, `ed25519`),